ihmeuw/pseudopeople/docs/source/index.rst

 .. image:: ../Pseudopeople-logo_FINAL_2023.04.11_psdppl-logo_blue-ombre.png

-Pseudopeople is a Python package that generates realistic simulated data about a fictional United States population, for use in testing record linkage (entity resolution) methods.
+pseudopeople is a Python package that generates realistic simulated data about a fictional United States population over multiple decades, for use in testing entity resolution (record linkage) methods.

 | 🙈 **Simulated**: These are made-up people!
 No need to worry about confidentiality.